-Please remember that outages are unpleasant and can occur anytime of the year, for any number of reasons.
-But if you plan ahead and always keep emergency items on hand it is much easier to endure.
+Outages are unpleasant, inconvenient and occur anytime of the year, for any number of reasons.
+If you plan ahead and always keep emergency items on hand, it is much easier to endure.
 Your outage kit should include:

 - Clean drinking water